 The article states: “The first New England settlements always championed the use of the Geneva Bible, a text that appealed to separatist congregations.
 However, by a remarkable paradox, towards the end of the 17th century, the King James Bible had come to be treasured as much by Americans as by the British.”

 In Ezekiel, chapter 23, Israel – the northern kingdom of Samaria is spoken of as Ahola and her sister Judah is as Aholibah.
-First Ahola commited whoredoms with the Assyrians and she defiled herself with idols.
-Hence; idolatry is equated as committing adultery against God.
+First Ahola committed whoredoms with the Assyrians and she defiled herself with idols.
+Hence; idolatry is equated with committing adultery against God.
 When Aholibah /Judah saw this, she did more in her whoredoms than her sister.

 Both of these sisters committed whoredoms in that they turned away from their husband and doted after other gods.
 For this reason, their God gave them over to their lovers and their ways.
 For this reason, they have been oppressed and given over to all manner of suffering.
 But if they return to Him, He has promised to take them back.